cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 ## 2. Add static routes

-1. Follow the instructions in [Create a static route](/magic-wan/get-started/configure-static-routes/#create-a-static-route) to create a new static route.
+1. Follow the instructions in [Create a static route](/magic-wan/get-started/configure-static-routes/#create-a-static-route) to create the static routes.
 2. The **Priority** and **Region code** fields are auto-populated.
 Tunnels with lower priority numbers will be chosen first.
-You can also steer traffic to a certain region to reduce latency by scoping your tunnel to specific Cloudflare data center regions.
+You can also steer traffic to a certain geographic region to reduce latency.
 Refer to [Create a static route](/magic-wan/get-started/configure-static-routes/#create-a-static-route) for more information.
 3. In keeping with the example scenario, the list of static routes should match the example below.

 Prefix | Tunnel/Next hop | Priority | Region code